ScriptFUSION/Porter/README.md

 Porter is a data import abstraction library to import any data from anywhere.
 To achieve this she must be able to generalize about the structure of data.
 Porter believes all data sets are either a single record, repeating collection of records with consistent structure, or both, where *record* is either a list or tree of name and value pairs.

-Porter's interfaces use arrays, also known as *records*, and array iterators, also known as *record collections*.
+Porter's interfaces use arrays, called *records*, and array iterators, called *record collections*.
 Arrays allow us to store any data type and iterators allow us to iterate over an unlimited number of records, thus allowing Porter to stream any data format of any size.

 The [Provider organization][Provider] hosts ready-to-use Porter providers to help quickly gain access to popular third-party APIs and data services.
-Check it out before writing a new provider to see if it has already been written.
+For example, the [Stripe provider][Stripe provider] allows an application to make online payments whilst the [European Central Bank provider][ECB provider] imports the latest currency exchange rates into an application.
 Anyone writing new providers is encouraged to contribute them to the organization to share with other Porter users.

 Contents
 --------